Rootkit Removal, Why It’s Needed

 - If your computer runs extremely slowly for no identifiable reason

 You wouldn’t get involved in a land war in Asia.
 You wouldn’t go in against a Sicilian when death is on the line.
 Don’t make the third classic blunder of not taking a rootkit very, very seriously.
 (Extra points for any true kindred nerds who got that reference!)

 With a situation as serious as rootkit infection, step one has to be damage control.
 It’s important to get a copy of your precious data backed up as soon as possible.
 There’s a very real chance your hard drive could be compromised extensively so grabbing a copy and separating it from your computer is an important first step.

 Also, while no perfect solution exists, some anti-malware software packages are beginning to introduce scans designed specifically to combat rootkits.
 Malwarebytes, for example, has a beta (meaning it is a pre-release version for testing) anti-rootkit tool which shows promise.

-Specialist rootkit removal softwareSpecialist rootkit detection and eradication software is also available.
+Specialist rootkit detection and eradication software is also available.
 While we would love to give you a link to a package which will deal with all rootkits, unfortunately, it’s not that simple.
 The kind of software you’ll need depends on what kind of rootkit your system is infected by and identifying one rootkit from another is a difficult process in itself.
 If you’d like more information about rootkit removal software, your best bet is to call us on 1-800-919-6373.

 When it comes to rootkits, the bottom line is that if you aren’t 100% sure of what you are doing, we recommend you get a professional to help.
 These things are not to be messed with.
 If you’d like our help, you can call us on 1-800-919-6373 or reach us through our quick and easy contact form.